saran23523/Employee-salary-prediction-using-deep-learning-concept-and-voice-assistant-with-flask-23523/README.md

 - Deep Neural Network built using TensorFlow/Keras
 - Feature Scaling and Label Encoding for preprocessing
 - Prediction output embedded in a user-friendly web interface using Flask
-- Voice assistant integration using `pyttsx3`
+- Voice assistant integration using `SpeechSynthesisUtterance` from the Web Speech API
 - Model performance visualization (loss curves, actual vs predicted)
 - Responsive HTML template (form on left, result on right)
 - Git version-controlled and deployed-ready architecture